Stroman accepts Mets' $18.9 million qualifying offer - WHIZ News

 “Marcus, That is great news,” Cohen replied on Twitter.
 “Looking forward to meeting you soon.
 I will call you over the next few days to thank you.”

-Stroman projects to be part of a rotation that includes two-time NL Cy Young Award winner Jacob deGrom, Steven Matz, Seth Lugo and David Peterson.
-Noah Syndergaard will miss the season while recovering from Tommy John surgery.
+Stroman rejoins a projected rotation that includes two-time NL Cy Young Award winner Jacob deGrom and left-hander David Peterson, with Seth Lugo and Steven Matz also options.
+Lugo could return to the bullpen if the Mets find other starters this offseason, and the injury-prone Matz might be a non-tender candidate after going 0-5 with a 9.68 ERA.

+Noah Syndergaard is expected to miss at least the first part of next season while recovering from Tommy John surgery.

 Stroman was acquired by the Mets from Toronto on July 28, 2019, for left-hander Anthony Kay and minor league right-hander Simeon Woods Richardson.
-He went 4-2 with a 3.77 ERA in 11 starts for the Mets, leaving his career record at 51-47 with 3.76 ERA.
+He went 4-2 with a 3.77 ERA in 11 starts for New York, leaving his career record at 51-47 with 3.76 ERA.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports